 Christmas time is a holiday season where most people often think of having fun, going for a holiday and completely relaxing from the yearlong stress from school, work and businesses.
 While most people see this as an opportunity to rest and bond with their families, business owners see this period as a time to make money that might tide them till after the Christmas break.
 These entrepreneurs are often thinking of creative ways that they can stretch their budget over the Christmas period.

-December and January are long months and can be tough on businesses.
+December and January are long months and can be tough on businesses, especially SMEs.
 Here are some tips on how to be wise with your budget over this season – whether your business is booming at this time or winding down until the new year.

 Make sure you’re familiar with your seasonality